 We recommend building your site with the desktop view first, then making edits as needed for tablet and mobile views.
 Style changes, like font size and background color, will affect the current view and any smaller views.
 Changing the background color for a section on desktop view will also change the background color for tablet and mobile views.
 Changing the background color for a section on mobile view, however, will only affect the mobile view.
 Lastly, structural changes - like adding or removing a section - will affect all views, regardless of which view the change is made on.

 Canvas also allows for saving pages as templates.
 If your events (or some number of your events) will use the same or similar site design, use one of our templates as a starting point, and edit to include brand-specific logos and information.
 Use Dynamic Elements, which will automatically populate event details.
 Insert images or text as placeholders, to be replaced for the next event.
 Then, save the page as a template.
 When it’s time for your next event, your template will appear in your account right alongside Event Farm’s templates - choose your template, replace the placeholder text and images, and your page is done!

 There’s a lot to Canvas, for sure.
-We recommend setting aside time to attend one of our group trainings for Canvas, or reviewing a recording of a past training session, to help learn the basics and get up-and-running as quickly as possible.
-You can find both options here.
+We recommend setting aside time to request a live training for Canvas, or reviewing a recording of a past training session, to help learn the basics and get up-and-running as quickly as possible.